Mark Perrenoud

 • School is an uncomfortable place for some students and they deserve our extra effort to make school a better place for them.
 I have an extra interest in students that are at risk of not graduating, have learning or social difficulties, or dislike school.

-• People are diverse and we should find ways to educate students based on their uniqueness of learning and personality.
+• People are naturally diverse and we should find ways to educate students based on their uniqueness of learning and personality.
 We all want to be included and school should provide inclusion.

 Together, we can build on our district’s strengths and forge an even brighter future for our students.